pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 > **Be Careful - Use Getters and Setters!**
 > `$object->multihref = null;`
-> Will not work to clear the list of elements in the multihref when lazy loading ist activated.
-If the value of an object
+> Will not work to clear the list of elements in the relational field when lazy loading ist activated.
+If the value of a
-> or multihref data type is null, for Pimcore this means that the data of this field has not been loaded an that it is
+> relational data type is null, for Pimcore this means that the data of this field has not been loaded an that it is
 > not to be touched when saving the object.